-4.6 Write Status Register (WRSR) (01H or 31H)
+4.6 Write Status Register (WRSR) (01H)

-WRSR can write 8bits or 16bits data.
-The Write Status Register (01H for one byte or two bytes, 31H for one byte only) command allows new values to be written to the Status Register.
-Command 01H is used to write S7~S0 (one byte) S15~S8 will keep original value or S15~S0(two bytes).
-Command 31H is used to write S15~S8.
-Before the command can be accepted, a Write Enable (06H) command must previously have been executed.
+The Write Status Register (01H) command allows new values to be written to the Status Register.
+Before it can be accepted, a Write Enable (06H) command must previously have been executed.
 After the Write Enable command has been decoded and executed, the device sets the Write Enable Latch (WEL).